north-road/slyr/docs/user_guide/setup_slyr.md

 | Setting | Description | Example |
 | ---| --- | --- |
 Default primary key | Default value is OBJECTID, but this can be changed as per requirements |
-Table name conversion | Options: Leave unchanged, Convert to Uppercase, Convert to Lowercase |
+Table name conversion | Options: Leave unchanged, Convert to Uppercase, OR Convert to Lowercase |

 ### MDB Tools ###